vickyfx2002/GettingCleaningDataProject/README.md

 - 'finaltidydata.txt': the indepedent tidy data set with the average of each variable for each activtiy and each subject

 - 'codebook.md': the code book includes all the variables and summaries calculated, along with units, and any other relevant information.

+- 'run_analysis.R": the R code for performing the analysis based on the orginal data set to obtain the "finaltidydata.txt".